tristrat/secure-web-dev-workshop2/README.md

       ```
    2. Validate your schema with your professor
    3. Create the model `Locations` using the schema
+6. Connect to the database, using credentials stored in the `.env` file and the `dotenv` package
-5. Write a function that takes an array of FilmingLocations (file `lieux-de-tournage-a-paris.json` from workshop 1) and
+7. Write a function that takes an array of FilmingLocations (file `lieux-de-tournage-a-paris.json` from workshop 1) and
     imports each FilmingLocation in Mongo
-6. Call the function with data from `lieux-de-tournage-a-paris.json`, populate the database
+8. Call the function with data from `lieux-de-tournage-a-paris.json`, populate the database
-7. Write a function to query one `Location` by its ID
+9. Write a function to query one `Location` by its ID
-8. Write a function to query all `Locations` for a given `filmName`
+10. Write a function to query all `Locations` for a given `filmName`
-9. Write a function to delete a `Location` by its ID
+11. Write a function to delete a `Location` by its ID
-10. Write a function to add a `Location`
+12. Write a function to add a `Location`
-11. Write a function to update a `Location`
+13. Write a function to update a `Location`